Sherman5A/apple-silicon/report/report.md

 | Pentium II   | 1997 | 233              | 9.5     | 6.4    | [@mac-info] |
 +--------------+------+------------------+---------+--------+-------------+

-Table: SPEC 95 Benchmark Results for a selection of PowerPC and Intel Processors [@mac-info]
+Table: SPEC 95 Peak Benchmark Results for a selection of PowerPC and Intel Processors [@mac-info]

 As seen in table two, early PowerPC benchmarked well against Intel processors.
 Initial PowerPC processors, like the 601, were very competitive